Page cover

 • Functions

-However to give you a mental momentum, there are alot of that you can simply copy into the editor ingame and play with.
+However to give you a mental momentum, there are alot of examples that you can simply copy into the editor ingame and play with.

 Useful Resources